SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-costs-of-old-versus-new-technologies/rule.md

 ---
-seoDescription: "Old versus new technologies: Consider costs and compatibility when choosing a solution to build your project."
+seoDescription: Old versus new technologies: Consider costs and compatibility when choosing a solution to build your project.
 type: rule
 archivedreason:
 title: Do you know the costs of old versus new technologies?